1byte-yoda/retail-analytics-mds/README.md

 # 5. Create a terraform cloud account
 # 6. In terraform cloud, create an Organization Token and save it in the .env file
 # User must create a terraform access token
+# User must upload the csv file into s3
 # User must also configure the AWS Credentials in Terraform
 # S3 Buckets are currently publicly accessible - it can be made private later
 # REPORT SQL Queries are incorrect - no group by and date range is out of bounds (start > end)